St Paul's Presbyterian Church, Spring Hill: Description

-St Paul's Presbyterian Church is a stone, gothic-styled building complete with buttresses, belltower and a spire rising 150 ft above the ground.
+St Paul's Presbyterian Church is a stone, Gothic Revival-styled building complete with buttresses, belltower and a spire rising 150 ft above the ground.

 Cruciform in shape, the design incorporates a nave, aisles, and well defined transepts.
 The chancel is truncated.
 Essentially the plan is symmetrical, with the addition of a small southwestern entry porch for the spiral staircase to the belltower.

 The steeply pitched gabled roof with ventilation gablets is clad in broad profile galvanised iron.

 Three distinct types of stone have been employed in the construction: rough dressed Brisbane tuff, probably from the Spring Hill and Windsor quarries, for the walls and buttresses; durable Helidon sandstone for the window facings; and a softer and less robust sandstone, possibly from Breakfast Creek or Goodna, for other facings and decorative work.

 At the front a pair of large cedar doors open to a main entry porch paved with tessellated black and white marble.
 One of the stained glass windows in the entrance, designed by Brisbane artist William Bustard and unveiled in 1923, depicts the apostle Nathaniel.
 This was donated by the Philp family, following the death in 1922 of former businessman and Queensland premier, Sir Robert Philp.

 The interior is simple yet impressive: the nave, with its stone pillars and gothic arches, is spacious; exposed wooden arches support a roof lining of diagonal tongue and groove, v-jointed red cedar; and the walls are rendered.
 Each aisle has its own roof, above which a sequence of cusped windows in the clerestory permits natural lighting of the nave.

 In the wall above the chancel are a rose window and four large stained glass windows of European manufacture, which depict old testament prophets.
 Double arched windows along the aisles illustrate ten events in the life of St Paul.

 Red cedar has been employed for internal joinery and furniture, and the sloping floor is of pine.

 St Paul's houses the only swung bell in Brisbane, which was cast in 1888 by John Warner & Sons, London.
 The bell chamber is noted for its perfect acoustic properties in transmitting sound to the nave.

 After more than a century of use, St Paul's remains intact in form, structure, fabric and function.